idpass/idpass-lite/README.md

 #include "proto/idpasslite/idpasslite.pb.h"
 ```

 The library needs to be initialized before it can be used.
-Add the following into the project code:
+Add the following to the code:

 ```cpp
 void initialize_idpass()